-This peach cobbler is so easy to make – combine a few ingredients for the magic cake layer, add spices to canned peaches, add melted butter, bake, and voila!
-This amazing dessert will be your new favorite southern dish that everyone will love- even if they don’t like fruit desserts!
+This homemade Southern peach cobbler recipe is so easy to make – combine a few ingredients for the magic cake layer, add spices to canned peaches, add melted butter, bake, and voila!
+This amazing dessert will be your new favorite Southern dish that everyone will love- even if they don’t like fruit desserts!

 What exactly is a cobbler, you ask.
 Good question.